 - Increases visibility of customer energy usage to limit self-disconnection

-- Provides customers greater insight into their energy usage, reducing reliance on customer services
+- Provides customers greater insight into their energy balance, charges and payments, reducing reliance on customer services and limiting self-disconnection

 Managed Credit platform interface